What is cryptocurrency mining? A How To cryptocurrency mining guide.

 Choosing a miner such as the Bitmain X3 which uses 465W of power versus the Bitmain S9i which uses 1310 watts results in almost 75% less energy used in mining.
 In times of falling crypto prices, your revenue shrinks while your electrical costs remain constant.
 The lower your costs, the more efficiently you can operate.

-I use Awesome Miner to control my entire mining operation.
+I use Hive OS to control my entire mining operation.

-Instead of learning different mining programs, downloading them from the internet and worrying about viruses and compatibility, Awesome Miner handles all of that and more.
-I can install and switch between different mining software from my main interface and track hashing rates and profitability.
+Instead of learning different mining programs, downloading them from the internet, and worrying about viruses and compatibility, Hive OS handles all of that and more.
+I can install and switch between mining software from my main interface and track hashing rates and profitability.

 The Levered Income “Lever Rank” rates a tool or business model on how much it levers your time and effort into generating you income.
 Working at a job is ranked at a “1” (1 hour of work generates 1 hour of pay) and someone that just gives you free money (I wish I knew someone like this) is ranked at a “100”.